-Exhibit D - Certification regarding Drug Free Workplace Requirements Rage 1 of 2 has designated a central point for the receipt of such notices.
+New Hampshire Department of Health and Human Services Exhibit D has designated a central point for the receipt of such notices.
 Notice shall include the identification number(s) of each affected grant;

-1.6.
-Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph 1.4.2, with respect to any employee who is so convicted

-1.6.1.
-Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or

-1.6.2.
-Requiring such employee to participate satisfactorily in a drug abuse assistance of rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency;

-1.7.
-Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs 1.1, 1.2, 1.3, 1.4, 1.5, and 1.6.

-2. The grantee may insert in the space provided below the site(s) for the performance of work done in connection with the specific grant.
+- Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph 1.4.2, with respect to any employee who is so convicted - 1.6.1.
+Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or - 1.6.2.
+Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency; - 1.7.
+Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs 1.1, 1.2, 1.3, 1.4, 1.5, and 1.6. - The grantee may insert in the space provided below the site(s) for the performance of work done in connection with the specific grant.